simonsantama/HeatTransfer_CN/README.md

 1. BackSurface_Insulation/:

 Uses CN scheme to predict the inert response of a one dimensional solid assuming an adiabatic back surface.
+Several animations are created to visualize the evolution of the temperature profiles and absorbed energy for the different conditions studied.

 a.
 Surface boundary conditions: